mateuszlewko/lang-compiler/README.md

 - Lexer and parser for simple programs (multiple `let` expression with function applications and arithmetic operations)
 - Ast pretty printer

+## TODO
+Check [tasks.todo](https://github.com/mateuszlewko/lang-compiler/blob/master/tasks.todo) for a list of things needed to be done.

 ## Used libraries:

 - [ocaml-parsing](https://github.com/smolkaj/ocaml-parsing) - boilerplate code for parsing in OCaml